 Time Frame

-Randomized Phase 2: Progression-free Survival (PFS) by Blinded (to treatment received) Independent Central Review (BICR)
+Randomized Phase 2: Progression-free Survival (PFS) by Blinded (to Treatment Received) Independent Central Review (BICR) at the Final Analysis

-Defined as the time from the date of randomization to the earliest documented disease progression as determined by BICR assessment per Response Evaluation Criteria in Solid Tumors (RECIST) v1.1., or death due to any cause
+PFS was defined as the time from the date of randomization to the earliest documented disease progression as determined by BICR assessment per Response Evaluation Criteria in Solid Tumors (RECIST) version 1.1, or death due to any cause.

 Secondary Outcome Measures